 - Completion of ED 2500: Human Development, or an approved course, with a grade of "CB" or better.

-- Achievement of a minimum cumulative grade point average of 3.0
+- Achievement of a cumulative grade point average (GPA) of *3.0 or better

 - Completed background check through CastleBranch

 - Submission of Judgment of Sentence, Register of Action, or Case History for any convictions, if necessary

 - Submission of a letter of intent for admission into the professional program, including professional goals and reason why special education degree is being sought

-- Completion and submission of a formal application in Tk20 by specified date
+- Completion and submission of a formal application in Tk20 by specified date.
+Admission applications will be processed once a year.

 Students selected for admission comprise a cohort that begins taking courses in the special education sequence the following fall semester.
 The four semesters of special education coursework must be taken in the prescribed sequence.
-After completion of all coursework, students complete two fifteen-week intern teaching assignments, one in general (elementary) education and one in special education (learning disabilities and emotional impairments).
+After completion of all coursework, students complete two fifteen-week intern teaching assignments, one in general (elementary) education and one in special education (Special Education internship is in learning disabilities and emotional impairments for catalog years 2020 and prior and is learning disabilities only for catalog years 2021 and forward).

 College of Education and Human Development professional staff advisors and Special Education faculty provide advising to all students who wish to major in special education, whether or not they are currently enrolled in the department's curricula.
 Students are expected to meet with the College of Education and Human Development advisors and special education faculty early in their college career.